loft-sh/vcluster/charts/eks/README.md

 # vcluster (eks)

+**This helm chart is deprecated as using EKS as the Kubernetes distribution for vCluster is deprecated.
+We recommend using the vanilla Kubernetes distribution instead of EKS.
+Reminder: The Kubernetes distribution of the virtual cluster doesn't need to match the the distribution of your host cluster.
+You can use any distribution of vCluster to deploy vCluster on EKS clusters.**

 ## **[GitHub](https://github.com/loft-sh/vcluster)** • **[Website](https://www.vcluster.com)** • **[Quickstart](https://www.vcluster.com/docs/getting-started/setup)** • **[Documentation](https://www.vcluster.com/docs/what-are-virtual-clusters)** • **[Blog](https://loft.sh/blog)** • **[Twitter](https://twitter.com/loft_sh)** • **[Slack](https://slack.loft.sh/)**

 Create fully functional virtual Kubernetes clusters - Each vcluster runs inside a namespace of the underlying k8s cluster.
 It's cheaper than creating separate full-blown clusters and it offers better multi-tenancy and isolation than regular namespaces.